 Australian seasons are the reverse of the European/North American seasons, but the same of South America/Southern Africa.
-The summer months in Australia are from December to February, the fall months are from March till May, winter is from June to August, and spring is from September till November.
+The summer months in Australia are from December to February and the autumn months are during March till May.
+Winter is from June to August with spring in from September till November.

-North Queensland and the Northern Territory are located closer to the tropics and generally have warm and humid weather all year round.
-New South Wales, Australian Capital Territory, Victoria, South Australia, and Perth all experience the four seasons during the year.
-In Tasmania the weather is colder than on the Australia mainland because it is closer to Antarctica (this can often be a result of the wind chilling the actual temperature).
+Queensland and the Northern Territory are located closer to the tropics and generally have warmer and humid weather all year round.
+New South Wales, Australian Capital Territory, Victoria, South Australia and Perth all experience the four seasons during the year.
+In Tasmania, the weather is colder than the rest of Australia because it is closer to Antarctica (this can often be a result of the wind chilling the actual temperature).